Summer Holiday Exam Preparation Guide

 A strong understanding of theory is the foundation of doing well in an exam.
 For students who still have a while before their exams, the holidays are the perfect time to learn new concepts and develop their understanding of theory that they have previously touched on.

-At this point, most students taking the Selective Test next year should be fairly comfortable with topics examined in the exam and should be familiar with the theory examined.
+At this point, most students taking either the Selective or OC Test next year should be fairly comfortable with topics examined in the exam and should be familiar with the theory examined.
 However, there is always new material that students can commit to learning since every extra piece of knowledge acquired reduces the likelihood of being caught off-guard in the exam.

 We recommend creating a study plan for your child and focus on learning something new every week.
 For example, you could identify question types in Mathematical Reasoning & Thinking Skills that your child has not encountered before and focus on applying theory to these questions.